resume-tips6 min read

 They list responsibilities instead of results.

 Recruiters don’t hire responsibilities.
-They hire impact.

 If your resume says: